eltoroit/ETLC_SecureDB/README.md

 I love helping developers understand Salesforce and how easy is to work with this great platform.
 I also teach the Salesforce developer courses in English and Spanish.

-Don't forget to visit my [Blog: http://eltoro.it](http://eltoro.it)
+Don't forget to visit my blog: [http://eltoro.it](http://eltoro.it)